mvolkmann/blog/src/prolog.md

 One reason to select a conforming implementation is that it increases the likelihood that your code will run in other implementations.
 Switch may be necessary in order to gain performance or specific features.

+The Prolog implementations that are currently popular are described below.

 ### SWI-Prolog